itadiop/imbd-movie-search/README.md

 # imbd-movie-search
-A simple web page that uses oimbd api and vidsrc player to stream stuff.
+A simple web page that uses ombd api and vidsrc player to stream stuff.